 Interested in learning more about embalming?
 Read more on the process here.

-Some families choose to scatter a portion or all of the remains in a special, meaningful place.
-Make sure to check local and provincial regulations before scattering your loved one's ashes.
+If your family chooses to scatter a portion or all of the remains in a special, meaningful place, make sure to check local and provincial regulations before scattering your loved one's ashes.
 Read more in our blog to learn about considerations you must make before scattering ashes.

 Medical implants do not need to be removed and will not be destroyed through this process.
 They are left in the body, and once the process is completed, the metals are cleaned and sterilized.
 The leftover metals are recycled through the proper channels and made into new materials.

-How do I know if aquamation is right for my loved one?
+How do I know if aquamation is right for me or my loved one?

 Ultimately, your choice of disposition is a personal one.
 At Eirene, we believe that families should be given the tools and education to make the best decision for their loved ones.
 We are simply here to support you.
 If you’d like to speak to a licensed funeral director about your options, give us a call at 647-424-3408.